 Zool is a fast-paced side-scrolling platformer.
 The protagonist can run, jump, climb walls, and shoot enemies.
 Power-ups for Zool are scattered across the levels.
-These include life-spending hearts, smart bombs, shields, more powerful jump-skill and a twin Zool.
+These include life-spending hearts, smart bombs, shields, a more powerful jump-skill, and a twin Zool.
 This "twin" makes imitates the original's motions a few seconds after he performs them.

-In the options menu the player can change the difficulty and the game speed (two times), the number of continues, and the background music (rock or funk).
+In the options menu, the player can change the difficulty and the game speed (two times), the number of continues, and the background music (rock or funk).

 Part of the Following Groups